marivifs-teaching/test-repo-2021/README.md

 * Then push your changes to your fork
 * Finally, issue a pull request

-added to readme, Alec
-Roy Nunez 2

-added to readme, Xu Ren

-added to readme, Tianai

 # Smallest enclosing circle

 A readme for a small project that computes a minimum radius ball that includes 100% data and a minimum radius ball that includes the specified percent of data using user clicked data points.